 In July 2017, I co-founded Dancesequences Inc., a nonprofit dance organization with the mission to advance societal inclusion through dance.
 Dancesequences began a partnership with Sister Jose Women’s Center, a nonprofit organization dedicated to the care and nurture of women experiencing homelessness, through the “Joyful Movement” residency to encourage individual and group movement expressions and experiences.
 In November 2017, the Joyful Movement classes were added to the Center’s CREATE program that seeks to empower women by encouraging self-discovery and expression through creativity and the arts.

-I also teach and dance for Mettler Studios and ZUZI!
+I continue to develop and practice approaches to encourage and stimulate the art of inclusive dance through varied collaborations with artists and organizations of multiple disciplines, including Mettler Studios, Pima Community College, Satori School, Spirit Therapeutic Equestrian Program, Tucson Museum of Art and ZUZI!
 Dance Company.
-I continue to develop and practice approaches to encourage and stimulate the art of inclusive dance through varied collaborations with artists and organizations of multiple disciplines, including Satori School, Tucson Museum of Art and Pima Community College.
-I have a deeply held belief that every person can dance; and that through dance we discover connections with each other and with the world around us. dancesequences.org
+New collaborations with Pio Decimo Center and Integrative Touch for Kids begin in 2019.
+I hold onto the belief that every person can dance; and that through dance we discover connections with each other and with the world around us. dancesequences.org